Graduate Program FAQs

 What will be my terms of employment?

-Terms of employment during your placement will be those of your home agency or department.
-You will be expected to uphold the Parliamentary Service Values and Parliamentary Service Employment Principles and the comply with Parliamentary Service Code of Conduct during your placement.
-If any dispute relating to your placement occurs while you are participating on the placement program, you will be taken to be an officer of the relevant parliamentary department and that parliamentary department’s dispute resolution processes will be applied as far as possible.
+Terms of employment during your placement will be those of your home department or agency.
+You will be expected to uphold the Parliamentary Service Values and Parliamentary Service Employment Principles and comply with Parliamentary Service Code of Conduct during your placement.
+If any dispute relating to your placement occurs while you are participating in the program, you will be taken to be an officer of the relevant department or agency and that department or agency’s dispute resolution processes will be applied as far as possible.

 What training is available to graduates?